syedsaqibbukhari/docanalysis/README.md

-lysis
+#docanalysis

-You can find Binarization, deSkew, Crop and deWarp method instructions in the following files :
+To see how to run Binarization, deSkew, Crop and deWarp method, please follow corresponding below files :
-README_binarization.md instruction for binarization methoD
+README_binarize.md instruction for binarization method README_deskew.md instruction for deSkew method README_crop.md instruction for crop method README_dewarp.md instruction for deWarp method